What is Perimenopause?

 Typical symptoms are irregular periods (i.e., the coming period is unpredictable as the length of time between two periods varies dramatically).

-Popular clinical symptoms include sleep disorders (i.e., insomnia, shallow sleep, easy to wake up, dreaminess), sweating after hot flashes, fatigue, palpitation, dizziness, ear ringing, irritability, depression, anxiety, joints pain (osteoarthritis), low back sore, and heel pain.
+Popular clinical symptoms include sleep disorders (i.e., insomnia, shallow sleep, easy to wake up, dreaminess), sweating after hot flashes, fatigue, palpitation, dizziness, ear ringing, irritability, depression, anxiety, joint pain (osteoarthritis), low back sore, and heel pain.

-It is strongly recommended to start acupuncture intervention in the early stage of perimenopause (i.e., as soon as period starts to become irregular and/or a few symptoms are observed frequently), as the acupuncture could maximize its therapeutic effect (i.e., reduce symptoms frequency and severity, and thus improve quality of life).
+It is strongly recommended to start acupuncture intervention in the early stage of perimenopause (i.e., as soon as the period starts to become irregular and/or a few symptoms are observed frequently), as acupuncture could maximize its therapeutic effect (i.e., reduce symptoms frequency and severity, and thus improve quality of life).

-Sessions could be varied from person to person based on your body constitution and the Perimenopause stage when you come to resort to the practitioner.
+Sessions could vary from person to person based on your body constitution and the Perimenopause stage when you come to resort to the practitioner.
 In general, it is recommended once a week for eight weeks or twice a week for four weeks, and then the practitioner will reassess the client’s body constitution to discuss the next step.
-Usually a few more follow-ups will be advised with longer Intervals between two sessions (i.e., once every two weeks, or once every month to once every two months).
+Usually, a few more follow-ups will be advised with longer Intervals between two sessions (i.e., once every two weeks, or once every month to once every two months).
 As the practitioner will acquire your feedback on each follow-up session, more details will be discussed then.

 As always, please do not come for acupuncture with either a complete empty stomach or a complete full stomach, as the former condition could trigger dizziness while the latter condition would trigger nausea or even vomit.
 Drinking alcohol is also not encouraged before your acupuncture appointment.